Skip to main content

 Manual tax calculation

-For complete control over tax amounts, disable automatic calculation and specify tax manually:
+For complete control over tax rates, disable automatic calculation and specify tax manually at the invoice level:

 },